Appixia-Softwares/BioForge/ARCHITECTURE.md

 BioForge can be deployed in various environments:

 1. **Development**: Docker Compose for local development
+   - Use `docker-compose.dev.yml` for development environment
+   - Use `docker-compose.yml` for production environment
 2. **Testing**: CI/CD pipeline with GitHub Actions
+   - Workflow files located in `.github/workflows/`
 3. **Production**: Kubernetes cluster for scalability and reliability

 ## Security Considerations